 Given in memory of Mel Ver Meer to the player who has demonstrated loyalty to the program.

 Men's golf

-Low Scoring Average Award Most Valuable Freshman Award Most Improved Player Award Ryerson MVP Award team.
-Wagner Award
+Most Valuable Freshman Award Most Improved Player Award Ryerson MVP Award

-Given in memory of former coach Norman Ryerson, the award is presented to the most valuable player on the men's golf
+Given in memory of former coach Norman Ryerson, the award is presented to the most valuable player on the men's golf team.